Dr. Darrin L. Hartness

 She lives in northern Davidson County with her husband Ken and their three children, Nicholas, Michael, and Sydney.

-Susan Burleson began her career at DCCC in August 2003 as Faculty, Psychology.
+Dr. Susan Burleson began her career at DCCC in August 2003 as Faculty, Psychology.
 She has also served the College as Department Chair, Social Sciences, and Associate Dean, General Studies & Academic Support.

-Burleson and her husband, Wade D. Burleson, Jr., live in Lexington with their three children Cameron, Lucas, and Emily.
+She and her husband, Wade D. Burleson, Jr., live in Lexington with their three children Cameron, Lucas, and Emily.

-Rhonda Quash Coats
+Dr. Rhonda Quash Coats

 Vice President, Student Affairs